What do you feel about writing prompts? Sometimes I use them, other times I don’t. I never knew they would stir up so much trouble.

-This is an interesting question, I am truthfully in neither camp fully, I like a plan, but I also like to get going, much depends on the day and task at hand.
-I do add a prompt if I think of an idea to be used at a later point in my writing even when free writing.
+This is an interesting question.
+I am truthfully in neither camp.
+I like a plan, but I also like to get going.
+Much depends on the day and task at hand.
+I do add a prompt if I think of an idea to be used later in the essay, even when free writing.
 I would love to hear your view my readers.

-Why would you spend time and energy on something that you’re not going to use, something that’s supposed to “get your creative juices flowing” and then toss aside?
+His belief: No matter how much you’re going to hate me for saying this, writing prompts are dumb.
+Further, he doesn’t know any working writers who use them.
+Further, he questions why would you spend time and energy on something that you’re not going to use, something that’s supposed to ‘get your creative juices flowing’ and then toss aside?

 Why not just start working on your short story, book, blog or whatever you’re trying to churn out?
 That’s how you get your creative spark ignited.